 He has consulted for the Aspen Institute, the International Red Cross, the World Council of Churches, the International Fund for Agricultural Development, UNICEF and the Catholic Church's Commission for Justice and Peace in England and Wales.

 He made many scoops in his weekly foreign affairs column in the International Herald Tribune (and often simultaneously in other papers).
 In a column 40 years ago he predicted that the US would have a black president before the end of the century.
+In 1990 he wrote a column warning there could be a virus in the future that would infect hundreds of millions of people and warned that AIDS was not the last global viral epidemic.
 He was the first journalist to predict a month before the event that India would soon explode its first atomic bomb; the first international journalist to call for a UN Anti-Torture Convention; to call for an International Criminal Court; one of the first foreign journalists to interview Jimmy Carter when he was governor of Georgia, a couple of years before he became president; to unveil the “Baby Killers”, Nestlé’s marketing of baby milk powder to unsuspecting Third World mothers.

 In 1978 he was the first foreign journalist to write about El Sistema youth orchestras of Venezuela set up to teach uneducated Indian children of the Amazon classical playing.
 It led to the emergence of the world-famous conductor, Gustavo Dudamel.
 In 2000 the first to write that Africa was going to be a new growth “tiger”; to foresee that the Soviet Union under Gorbachev would end its political and military interest in Africa; to prove that the massacres of Indians and dissidents in Guatemala were organised from the president’s office; to prophesy in 1974 that the world was on the edge of a major food crisis.
 (This also ran prominently on the op-ed page of the New York Times, as did many subsequent columns including the Guatemalan one.)
 The first to track on the spot and write about the traffic of African migrants across the Sahara and into France.
 The first foreign journalist to write about the Grameen Bank in 1987.
 The first to predict 18 years ago that India would come near to China’s high rates of growth.
 His human rights columns were regularly put on President Carter’s desk and his column on Lebanon and the need for UN intervention and on the results of the Palme Commission on nuclear disarmament were circulated in the UN Security Council.